jaydenwu17/jaydenwu17.github.io/index.md

 **2019/09** I passed my Department Qualifying Examination (DQE).

-**2019/08** One paper is accepted to CASE 2019.
+**2019/08** Our paper on vision system for malaria vaccine automation is accepted to CASE 2019.

 ## Selected Publication
 Is That a Chair?
-Imagining Affordances Using Simulations of an Articulated Human Body
+Imagining Affordances Using Simulations of an Articulated Human Body [[paper](https://arxiv.org/abs/1909.07572)]

+Multi-mosquito object detection and 2D pose estimation for automation of PfSPZ malaria vaccine production [[paper](https://ieeexplore.ieee.org/abstract/document/8842953)]